Exploring North Devon in a Micro Camper Part One: Places to Visit

 Valley of Rocks

 Just outside Lynton, the Valley of Rocks is known for its dramatic rock formations and sweeping coastal views.
 It’s an easy place to stop, park, and head straight out for a walk.
 There is a lovely tea garden for a well-earned post-hike treat.
-You don’t have to be ultra fit to enjoy this valley as there is plenty of scope for an easy and flat stroll straight from the van.
+You don’t have to be ultra fit to enjoy this valley as there is plenty of scope for an easy and flat stroll straight from the camper van.

 Looking West along the coast from Valley of Rocks